Rabmuk/Teem/README.md

 Setup:
 ------

-Database aretechure is saved in a file inside of database.
+Database architecture is saved in a file inside of database.
 This application runs on a apache stack.
 Tested a [Host Rocket](http://www.hostrocket.com/) domain.

 =========